outsinre/outsinre.github.com/_posts/2015-05-12-bandwagon.md

     3. `-d` means run as a daemon in the background.
     4. `--workers 2` will generate two processes belong to user `nobody`
     5. This automatic method does not run `ssserver` with a configuration file, but with bare command line arguments.
+    6. ss server was set to run at boot.
+Let's check:
+        ```
+[root@localhost ~]# ls /etc/rc.local -al
+lrwxrwxrwx 1 root root 13 May 16 00:48 /etc/rc.local -> rc.d/rc.local

+[root@localhost ~]# cat /etc/rc.d/rc.local
+#!/bin/sh
+#
+# This script will be executed *after* all the other init scripts.
+# You can put your own initialization stuff in here if you don't
+# want to do the full Sys V style init stuff.

+touch /var/lock/subsys/local

+/usr/bin/ssserver -p `cat /root/.kiwivm-shadowsocks-port` -k `cat /root/.kiwivm-shadowsocks-password` -m `cat /root/.kiwivm-shadowsocks-encryption` --user nobody --workers 2 -d start
+        ```
+Pay attention to the command line arguments are stored in `/root/.kiwivm-shadowsocks-*` files.
 2. Of course, you can also install ss server manually.
 Among the others, there mainly four versions of ss server: Python version, C libev version, Go version, and C++ with Qt version.
 Take the Python version as an example:

     ```